Single Intraday Coupling (SIDC)

 What is Single Intraday Coupling?

-Single Intraday Coupling (SIDC) creates a single EU cross-zonal intraday electricity market.
+The aim of the Single Intraday Coupling (SIDC) is to create a single EU cross-zonal intraday electricity market.
 In simple terms, buyers and sellers of energy (market participants) are able to work together across Europe to trade electricity continuously on the day the energy is needed.

 An integrated intraday market makes intraday trading more efficient across Europe by: